Ohio county commissioner denies knowledge of attempted breach of local election network

 The commissioner said he has not been interviewed by any agencies investigating the incident.
 He pledged to share more information with the public “as soon as we are finished gathering and verifying the appropriate materials.”

-The Lake County incident bears striking similarities to events in Colorado earlier this year, when government officials helped an outsider gain access to the county voting system in an effort to find fraud.
+The Lake County incident bears similarities to events in Colorado earlier this year, when government officials helped an outsider gain access to the county voting system in an effort to find fraud.

 Ahead of both instances, county officials in the two locales — including Hamercheck — discussed claims of election fraud with Douglas Frank, an Ohio-based scientist who has done work for Lindell, according to people familiar with Frank’s role who spoke on the condition of anonymity to describe private discussions.
 Data obtained from both localities were distributed at the conference hosted by Lindell.

-Frank, who has claimed to have discovered secret algorithms used to rig the 2020 election, has been traveling the country trying to convince election officials that the vote was riddled with fraud — and that they should join the effort to uncover it, he told The Post in a series of interviews.
+Frank, who has claimed to have discovered secret algorithms used to rig the 2020 election, has been traveling the country trying to convince election officials that the vote was riddled with fraud — and that they should join the effort to uncover it, he told The Post in interviews.
 In an interview last week, Frank said he did not remember speaking to Hamercheck or have any record of the call.

-County records obtained by The Post through a public-records request show that Hamercheck, an engineer and retired police officer, used his security badge to swipe into the fifth floor offices multiple times during the roughly six-hour period when, according to the leaked data, the laptop was intermittently connected to the county network.
+County records obtained by The Post through a public-records request show that Hamercheck, an engineer and retired police officer, used his security badge to swipe into the fifth-floor offices multiple times during the roughly six-hour period when, according to the leaked data, the laptop was intermittently connected to the county network.

 An FBI spokeswoman confirmed last week that the bureau is investigating the incident in Lake County but declined to comment further.
 Investigators are trying to determine whether someone on the fifth floor of the Lake County government building improperly accessed the computer network and whether any laws were violated.